 Prostate cancer treatments can affect your fertility.
 If this is a concern for you, talk to your doctor or nurse.
 You may be able to store sperm before treatment starts.
-We have more information in our booklet Cancer and fertility - information for men (see page 122).
+We have more information in our booklet Cancer and fertility (see page 136).